camptocamp/c2cgeoportal/doc/integrator/update_application.rst

     svn update

 .. caution::
-   This command will not updates CGXP, and c2cgeoportal is not able to fix the revision of CGXP.
+   This command will not update CGXP, and c2cgeoportal is not able to fix the revision of CGXP.

 Update c2cgeoportal